Codellion/catcher/README.md

 For to see of the version 1.0 documentation use this [link](https://github.com/Codellion/catcher/blob/1.1.2/README.md).

-The new version 2.0 is more powerful and fast, it's has a more simple interface (More similar to the other frameworks) and usage.
+The new version 2.0 is more powerful and fast, it's has a more simple interface (More similar to the anothers frameworks) and usage.

 ## Installation